astronomer/docs/learn/task-groups.md

 - In big ELT/ETL DAGs, where you could have a task group per table being modified, or per schema and leverage passing of different sets of `default_args` to each task group.
 - In MLOps DAGs, where you could have a task group per model being trained.
-- In Situations where several teams work on parts of the same DAG and you want to visually separate the tasks that belong to each team.
+- In situations where several teams work on parts of the same DAG and you want to visually separate the tasks that belong to each team.
 In this case you might also want to consider separating the DAG into multiple DAGs and using [Datasets](airflow-datasets.md) to connect them.
 - When you are using the same patterns of tasks in multiple DAGs and want to create a reusable module.

 Additionally when you have an input of unknown length, for example an unknown number of files in a directory, you can use task groups to [dynamically map](#generate-task-groups-dynamically-at-runtime) over the input and create a task group performing sets of actions for each file.
 This is the only way to dynamically map sequential tasks in Airflow.